sipsorcery/mediafoundationsamples/README.md

  - MFWebCamToH264Buffer - **Working**.
 Captures the video stream from a webcam to an H264 byte array by directly using the MFT H264 Encoder.

- - MFH264RoundTrip - **Not Working**.
+ - MFH264RoundTrip - **Working**.
 Captures video frames, H264 encode to byte array, decode to YUV (replicates encode, transmit, decode).

  - MFWebCamRtp - **Not Working**.
 Stream mp4 file to ffplay with RTP stream.